Novosti (Croatia)

 Novosti (Новости, lit.
-'The News') is a Croatian weekly magazine based in Zagreb.
-It is published by the Serb National Council.
-The organization was established in July 1997 in Zagreb, based on the provisions granting the right to self-government for Serbs in Croatia as set in the Erdut Agreement.
+'The News') is a Croatian weekly magazine based in Zagreb, published by the Serb National Council.
+The organization was established in 1997, based on the provisions granting the right to self-government for Serbs in Croatia as set in the Erdut Agreement.

 The magazine, billed as an "independent Serb weekly" (samostalni srpski tjednik), describes its editorial policy as being primarily concerned with covering general news and publishing "critical writing about all the relevant political, social and cultural developments in Croatia".
 It also deals with issues related to the Serb community in Croatia and the development of civil society.